One Pot Garlic Parmesan Pasta

 - 2 tablespoons chopped fresh parsley leaves

-- Heat olive oil in a large skillet over medium high heat.
+- Melt butter in a large skillet over medium high heat.
 Add garlic and cook, stirring frequently, until fragrant, about 1-2 minutes.

-- Stir in chicken broth, milk, butter and fettuccine; season with salt and pepper, to taste.
+- Stir in chicken broth, milk and fettuccine; season with salt and pepper, to taste.

 - Bring to a boil; reduce heat and simmer, stirring occasionally, until pasta is cooked through, about 18-20 minutes.
 Stir in Parmesan.
 If the mixture is too thick, add more milk as needed until desired consistency is reached.